leon3s/nanocl/nanocld/src/services/README.md

 # Services

-Services can be http request to other api or self managed container required by the daemon to work correctly
+Services are function helpers relative to an external api or to wrap repositories with other actions

 - dnsmasq handle dns queries
 - nginx proxy http request